uuupah/11ty_neocities/src/journal_html.md

 title: journal.html
 ---

+**2023.11.06**
+started putting together my home server tutorial, theres about 10 sectoins total and this one took me more than an hour on its own

 **2023.08.01**
 huge homepage redesign! i'll write about it in some more detail but i'm currently at work and should really be finishing up my tasks instead